inex/ixp-manager-docs-md/docs/features/routers.md

 * [api-reconfigure-example-birdv2.sh](https://github.com/inex/IXP-Manager/tree/main/tools/runtime/router-reconfigure-scripts/)

-This script has been written defensively such that if there is any issue getting the configuring or validating the configuration then the running router instance should be unaffected This has worked in practice at INEX when IXP Manager was under maintenance, when there were management connectivity issues and when there were database issues.
+This script has been written defensively such that if there is any issue getting the configuring or validating the configuration then the running router instance should be unaffected.
+This has worked in practice at INEX when IXP Manager was under maintenance, when there were management connectivity issues and when there were database issues.
 They also use the *updated API* (see below) to mark when the router configuration update script ran successfully.

 When you download this script, you will need to edit three parameters at the top for each server you deploy it on: